 Complement Your Face Shape

-According to Willis, a Boyfriend Bob can “work for almost any face shape.”
+According to Willis, this Bob can “work for almost any face shape.”
 If your face is long, she recommends more bend around the face to pull the eye out.
 For round faces, “you will want a straighter style around your face” to bring the eye down for a thinner look.
 Heart shapes should sport more weight near the chin, while oval faces are flexible to adopt any style.

 To zero in on the best look for you, do just the opposite of what you’re trying to hide.